 The world to grab out first place community vote is arguably the most well known, expansive, and interesting worlds to ever grace the pages of World Anvil- and, perhaps, the most ambitious; part novel series, part flash fiction, and, part TTRPG, there’s very little that Ethnis doesn’t do.
 But despite its expansive nature, after cruising through a stunning introduction article, joining the Circle of Ozahn, and setting down on Perduo, you’ll never want to leave.

 Ademal and Barron themselves are a duo that would make any Anvilite green with envy- and all for very good reason; with amazing writing, and a creative use of guild features that occasionally pushes the boundaries of what World Anvil is even capable of, Ethnis feels just as expansive (and limitless) as the world it’s meant to host.
 Their articles are concise and provide enough information to pique your interest, while flavor text adds glimpses into the narrative universe… And plentiful links keep you gleefully exploring more of what the world has to offer.

-This isn’t the end, of course… While you were voting on your picks, Staff has been busy behind the scenes combing through Wrold Anvil and putting together a list of their own.
+This isn’t the end, of course… While you were voting on your picks, Staff has been busy behind the scenes combing through World Anvil and putting together a list of their own… Over the coming months we’ll be releasing the results here on the blog- so stay tuned for more exciting worlds to explore!

-Over the coming weeks we’ll be releasing the results here on the blog- so saty tuned for more exciting worlds to explore.
 In the meantime, though, how about showing the above creators a little love?
-Leave a like and a comment if you enjoy their content- or stop by and have a chat with them on our Discord Server!
+Head on over to their worlds and leave a like and a comment if you enjoy their content- or stop by and have a chat with them on our Discord Server!